bifurcationkit/BifurcationKitDocs.jl/docs/src/capabilities.md

 - Detection of Branch, Fold, Neimark-Sacker (NS), Period Doubling (PD) bifurcation points of PO.
 - Fold / PD / NS continuation based on Minimally Augmented formulation (for shooting and collocation).
 Trapezoid method only allows continuing Fold of PO.
 - Detection of all codim 2 bifurcations of PO (R1, R2, R3, R4, GPD, NS-NS, Chenciner, Fold-Flip, Fold-NS, PD-NS)
-- Computation of the normal forms of PD, NS (for shooting and collocation) using the method based on Poincaré return map or the Iooss normal form (more precise).
+- Computation of the normal forms of PD, NS (for shooting and collocation) using the method based on Poincaré return map or the Iooss normal form.
 - automatic branching from Bautin to curve of Fold of PO
 - automatic branching from Zero-Hopf to curve of NS of PO
 - automatic branching from Hopf-Hopf to curve of NS of PO